epics-base/pvaPy/README.md

 # PvaPy - PvAccess for Python

-The PvaPy package is a Python API for EPICS4.
-It supports both PVA and CA providers, all standard EPICS4 types (structures, scalars, unions, etc), standard set of channel operations (put/get, monitor), RPC client/server, PVA server, etc. It uses Boost/Python to wrap EPICS4 C++ libraries and APIs, and is currently supported on the Unix-like operating systems (Linux, OSX).
+The PvaPy package is a Python API for EPICS7.
+It supports both PVA and CA providers, all standard EPICS7 types (structures, scalars, unions, etc), standard set of channel operations (put/get, monitor), RPC client/server, PVA server, etc. It uses Boost/Python to wrap EPICS7 C++ libraries and APIs, and is currently supported on Linux, OSX and Windows.

 ## Installation